Worcester Street, Christchurch: Buildings

 As one of the older streets in Central Christchurch, many historic buildings of regional and national importance are located here.
 The most notable of which is the Arts Centre.
 It is of Gothic Revival and was the former Canterbury College (now the University of Canterbury), Christchurch Boys' High School and Christchurch Girls' High School buildings, many of which were designed by Benjamin Mountfort.
 The centre is a national landmark and taonga as it is home to New Zealand's largest collection of category one heritage buildings with 21 of the 23 buildings covered by Heritage New Zealand listings.

 Canterbury Club, (founded in 1872) has its premises on Worcester Boulevard.
 The building was commissioned and for William Armson to design a building, but he fell ill and in early 1873 the commission was passed to Frederick Strouts instead.
 The building was strengthened in 2008–09 and this work was the reason that the 2010 and 2011 earthquakes caused only moderate damage.
 After earthquake repairs had been done, the premises reopened on 8 June 2012.

-Our City, formerly known as the Old Municipal Chambers is a Category I heritage building registered with Heritage New Zealand.
+The Christchurch Municipal Chambers is a Category I heritage building registered with Heritage New Zealand.
 Construction was started in 1886 and finished in 1887, and is built in the Queen Anne style.
 It was damaged in the 2010 Canterbury earthquake, with bracing erected around the building.
 As of August 2022, it still remains off-reach to the public.
 It is planned to be restored, but costs of restoration exceed the amount insured for the building.